Vaultic-LLC/Vaultic/localTesting.md

 ### Setup
 1) Run the `startLocalDatabase.bat` file located in the root of the VaulticServer repo
 2) Open up 2 instances of the VaulticServer repo Visual Studio and run the API and STS projects, each in their own Visual Studio instance
-3) Open up the Vaultic Client App in Visual Studio Code and navigate to the `electron-app-test` project
+3) Open up the Vaultic Client App in Visual Studio Code
+4) Change "main" in electron-app/package.json to `"./out/main/index.js"`
+5) navigate to the `electron-app-test` project
 4) Run `npm run test`

 ### Unit Tests